Trikkitt/trikkitt.github.io/_posts/2024-06-04-GameStats.markdown

 - Player reusing tokens from previous events: 18
 - Players who played EMF 2022, MCH 2022 and EMF 2024: 3

+Some players decided it was good to use a payment card to play:
+- Total payment cards used: 32
+- Unidentified Type: 20
+- Mastercard: 3
+- Mastercard Debit: 6
+- Visa: 1
+- Visa Debit: 1
+- Visa Credit: 1

+The game records which audio clip it played to the player when they registered.
+It doesn't save any card information or try to access the payment applications on the cards, it just queries the 2PAY.SYS file to see which payment applications exist on the card.
+It doesn't try hard, and gives up quickly if it can't.
+This is why most cards are simply identified as payment cards.

 ## Team Stats

 | Team Name | Total Players | Highest Single Capture Score | Team Score | Team Visits | Total Unique Player Visits | Total Captures | Total Player Unique Captures | Average Player Score |